Arriving in the UK

-- When you enter (or re-enter) the UK with Tier 4 immigration permission, the Border Force Officer must be satisfied that you speak English at the required level, without needing an interpreter.
-This will not involve any kind of test but regular questions about your arrival in the UK, and there is no test involved.
+When you enter (or re-enter) the UK on a Tier 4 visa, the Border Force Officer must check that you speak English at the required level, without needing an interpreter.
+They will ask questions about your arrival in the UK, and there is no test involved.